Alaska Federal Criminal Defense Lawyer

 Yes, in fact, Oberheiden, P.C. represents clients in 21 states and counting, including Alaska.
 Our Alaska federal criminal defense attorneys will provide you with an effective and complimentary consultation over the phone.

 Our federal criminal defense team will use their extensive experience to shield you against OIG, FBI, DEA, and IRS investigations.
 Don’t leave your freedom or license at risk by taking on counsel that has not devoted their practice specifically to this area of the law.
-Oberheiden, P.C.’s attorneys have made a career out of helping clients avoid imprisonment and hefty fines in government cases
+Oberheiden, P.C.’s lawyers have made a career out of helping clients avoid imprisonment and hefty fines in government cases

 For more information and legal advice tailored to the specifics of your investigation, please contact our Alaska federal criminal defense attorneys to schedule a free and confidential case assessment.
 To speak with a member of our federal defense team in confidence, call (888) 519-4897 or tell us how we can help online now.